 Hello, a padded headboard!
 Apart from the opportunities this hack might create in the bed, the tufted upholstery is an instant upgrade in glamour for any upholstery.

 Place of My Taste have really done well making something so simple that adds so much to the look of the bedroom.
-You can customise this further with whatever fabric you want.
+You can customize this further with whatever fabric you want.

 Dalmation Inspired Bar Cart